kaitanie/waterfront/root/readme.txt

   (0) Prerequisite: Download and install Clojure: http://clojure.org (1) Download the waterfront zip file from: http://sourceforge.net/project/showfiles.php?group_id=249246.
   (2) Unpack it into a local directory.
-  (3) Edit wf.bat: fix the path to clojure.jar according to its location on your machine.
+  (3) Edit wf.bat or wf.sh: fix the path to clojure.jar according to its location on your machine.

 License